itsuki-t/XperiaAOSPNavBarButtons/README.md

  - Power
      * Press : same as the physical power button
  - Expand
-     * Press : Expand notification panel
+     * Press : expand notification panel
      * LongPress : collapse notification panel
  - Custom
-     * Press : Launch app you have selected
+     * Press : launch app you have selected
  - Kill App
-     * Press : Kill foreground app
+     * Press : kill foreground app
-     * LongPress : Kill all app (same as "clear all" from recent app panel)
+     * LongPress : kill all app (same as "clear all" from recent app panel)
  - Space
      * No action and no image button
 2. Reorder NavigationBar buttons